Vazhakulam

-Vazhakulam is a village in Muvattupuzha Talukis in Ernakulam district in the Indian state of Kerala.
+Vazhakulam is a village in Muvattupuzha Taluk, located in the Ernakulam district of the Indian state of Kerala.
 This town is known as Pineapple City due to its large-scale pineapple farms.

 Another village named Vazhakulam, is located in Aluva.

 Economy

 The town is the largest Asian pineapple market.
 Kerala Agricultural University established a Pineapple Research Station at Vazhakulam in 1995.
 The pineapples cultivated there have achieved a geographic indication.
 Vazhakulam pineapples are marketed as GI tagged products.
 Rice used to be the main crop of this area in the 1960s and 1970s, but the advent of rubber cultivation turned many rice fields and estates into rubber plantations.

 Demographics

 The population of this area largely consists of Syrian Catholic Christians.

 Many Hindu families have made this place their home.(?)